erhosen-libs/pydjantic/README.md

 to_django(ProjectSettings())
 ```
-You can create as many classes/modules as you want, to achieve perfect settings management.
+You can create as many classes/modules as you want, to achieve perfect settings' management.

-Just create final `ProjectSettings` class, that inherits from these domains, and provide its instance to `to_django` function.
+Divide your settings by domains, and then create final `ProjectSettings` class, that inherits from these domains.
+Provide the instance of `ProjectSettings` to `to_django` function.

 That's all, your django settings will work as expected.

 ## Installation

-Install using `pip install -U pydantic` or `poetry add pydjantic`.
+Install using `pip install -U pydjantic` or `poetry add pydjantic`.

+## Example
+In the `/demo` directory you can find a [working Django app](https://github.com/ErhoSen/pydjantic/tree/master/demo) with [pydjantic settings](https://github.com/ErhoSen/pydjantic/blob/master/demo/demo/settings.py).